pawel-kuznik/theatre/README.md

 npm run example-server
 ```

-To rebuilt the examoples (and run them initially) run.
+To rebuilt the examples (and run them initially) run.
 This command needs to be ran with
 every change to inspect.

 ```